josephryan/Hernandez_Ryan_2021_Recoding/00-PHYLOTOCOL/README.md

 We added methods under section 2.3.7 to test for statistical significance of results from 2.3.6.
 We also added section 2.4 to test alternative Dayhoff recoding strategies.

 ### phylotocol_recodingextension_v1.4.pdf
 We added additional analyses in sections 2.5-2.9 after receiving comments from reviewers through our submission to *Systematic Biology*.
-We have also updated the language in section 2.3.1 for clarity.
+We also updated the language in section 2.3.1 for clarity of methods.